xpack/web-jekyll/pages/dev-tools/openocd/index.md

 ## Quicklinks

-If you already know the general facts about xPack GNU Arm Embedded GCC, you can directly skip to the desired pages.
+If you already know the general facts about xPack OpenOCD, you can directly skip to the desired pages.

 User pages: